-The General Reasoning Test (GRT2) measures the ability to reason using words, numbers and abstract concepts.
-It has been specifically designed to discriminate between candidates of average ability, whose aptitude is being assessed for general level employment and training.
-Tests such as the General Reasoning Test have consistently been found to be the best single predictor of both performance and trainability in roles that require a good level of general mental ability.
+The Graduate Reasoning Test (GRT1) measures the ability to reason using words, numbers and abstract concepts.
+It has been specifically designed to discriminate between candidates of above average ability, whose aptitude is being assessed for graduate level employment or higher level training.
+Reasoning tests in the format of the Graduate Reasoning Test have consistently been found to be the best single predictor of job performance and trainability in roles that require a high level of general mental ability.
 Combining reasoning test scores with the results from personality tests can further improve the prediction of job performance, as can the use of job sample tests and structured interviews.
 In roles where experience and acquired knowledge are central to effective performance, it may be particularly appropriate to combine information obtained from reasoning tests with that obtained from these latter sources.

-The General Reasoning Test assesses the candidate's capacity (a composite of speed and accuracy) to perceive logical patterns and relationships in new material he has not previously encountered, and deduce the logical consequences of these (i.e. logical deductive reasoning).
+The Graduate Reasoning Test assess the candidate's capacity (a composite of speed and accuracy) to perceive logical patterns and relationships in new material he has not previously encountered, and deduce the logical consequences of these (i.e. logical deductive reasoning).
 This incorporates the ability to: learn and understand complex new material; use logic to develop arguments that are rational and well-reasoned; deduce the logical consequences of a given set of rules, assumptions or relationships.

-The General Reasoning Test assesses serial deductive reasoning, rather than holistic deductive reasoning; namely the ability to understand the logical relationships that govern patterns that change along one dimension, rather than the ability to understand logical patterns that develop simultaneously over a number of independent dimensions.
-As such, the abilities the General Reasoning Test assesses (verbal, numerical and abstract serial deductive reasoning) are most directly relevant to roles that require the candidate to make a series of rational decisions that follow sequentially, one after another.
-While being relevant to all jobs that require a good level of mental acuity, the abilities the General Reasoning Test assesses are slightly less directly relevant to roles that require the candidate to accurately perceive and understand logical patterns holistically (i.e. to understand patterns that change simultaneously over a number of different dimensions), and to think strategically.
+The Graduate Reasoning Test assesses serial deductive reasoning, rather than holistic deductive reasoning; namely the ability to understand the logical relationships that govern patterns that change along one dimension, rather than the ability to understand logical patterns that develop simultaneously over a number of independent dimensions.
+As such, the abilities the Graduate Reasoning Test assesses (verbal, numerical and abstract serial deductive reasoning) are most directly relevant to roles that require the candidate to make a series of rational decisions that follow sequentially, one after another.
+While being relevant to all jobs that require a high level of mental acuity, the abilities the Graduate Reasoning Test assesses are slightly less directly relevant to roles that might require the candidate to accurately perceive and understand logical patterns holistically (i.e. to understand patterns that change simultaneously over a number of different dimensions), and to think strategically, with these latter skills being more directly assessed by matrix reasoning tests such as the ART.